Michigan Dem Scholten wins US House race over Trump loyalist - NewsBreak

 Michigan Dem Scholten wins US House race over Trump loyalist

-TRAVERSE CITY, Mich.
-(AP) — Democrat Hillary Scholten on Tuesday won a congressional seat being vacated by a Michigan Republican who voted to impeach Donald Trump.
+Democrat Hillary Scholten on Tuesday won a congressional seat being vacated by a Michigan Republican who voted to impeach Donald Trump .

 Scholten defeated John Gibbs, who ousted first-term Rep. Peter Meijer in the August GOP primary.
 Gibbs had criticized Meijer for being one of 10 House Republicans to support impeachment of the former president after last year’s insurrection at the U.S. Capitol.